jontmy/cs2105/README.md

 ## Introduction to Computer Networks ##

-> This module aims to provide a broad introduction to computer networks and network application programming.
-It covers the main concepts, the fundamental principles, and the high-level workings of important protocols in each of the Internet protocol layer.
-Topics include the Web and Web applications, DNS services, socket programming, reliable protocols, transport and network layer protocols, secure communication, LAN, and data communication.
-Practical assignments and handson exercises expose students to network application programming and various networking tools and utilities.
+> This module aims to provide a broad introduction to computer networks and network application programming. <br><br> It covers the main concepts, the fundamental principles, and the high-level workings of important protocols in each of the Internet protocol layer. <br><br> Topics include the Web and Web applications, DNS services, socket programming, reliable protocols, transport and network layer protocols, secure communication, LAN, and data communication. <br><br> Practical assignments and handson exercises expose students to network application programming and various networking tools and utilities.

 View the compiled document [here](https://github.com/jontmy/cs2105/blob/master/src/cs2105.pdf).